ProfessionalFarmer/loonR/README.md

 ## About this package

-Organized R function will reduce repeat work.
+Organized R function will reduce repeated work.

 Don't reinvent the wheel, just standing on the shoulders of giants.